 Date

+Dear:

-Dear: This letter is to notify you that the Glidden Ralston Community School District has received a(subpoena or court order) requesting copies of your child's permanent records.
+This letter is to notify you that the Glidden Ralston Community School District has received

+a (subpoena or court order) requesting copies of your child's permanent records.
 The specific

 records requested are

-The school district has until to deliver the documents to to questions, please do not hesitate to to deliver the documents.
+The school district has until to deliver the documents

+to (requesting party on subpoena or court order) .
+If you have any questions, please do not hesitate to

 contact me at 712-659-3411.

 Sincerely,

 (Principal or Superintendent)